EFP18/SVG-Logo-Maker/README.md

 Each shape class should be tested for a `render()` method that returns a string for the corresponding SVG file with the given shape color.

-> * A repository that has no code
->
-> * A repository that includes a unique name but nothing else
->
-> * A repository that includes only a README file but nothing else
->
-> * A repository that only includes starter code
-This Challenge is graded based on the following criteria:

 ### Deliverables: 15%